Food history from the year you were born

 1941: General Mills creates Cheerios

 General Mills invented the cereal now known as Cheerios in 1941.
-Originally called “CheeriOats,” the cereal’s distinctive doughnut-shape was created by a special “puffing gun.”
+Originally called "CheeriOats," a "puffing gun" gave the cereal its iconic, donut shape.

 1942: 75% of all white bread is enriched